Movatterモバイル変換

 Mini-StarMini-Estrella1.524 m (5 ft 0 in)NationalCMLLAAAWWA

-A staple gimmick present in lucha libre since the 1950s isexótico, a character in drag.
-It is argued that the gimmick has recently attained a more flamboyant outlook.[48]
+A staple gimmick present inlucha libre since the 1950s is theexótico, a character indrag.
+While theexótico was initially more subdued, it is argued that the gimmick has recently attained a more flamboyant outlook.[42]

-Luchadores, like their foreign counterparts, seek to obtain acampeonato (championship) through winning key wrestling matches.
-Since many feuds and shows are built aroundluchas de apuestas (matches with wagers), title matches play a less prominent role in Mexico than in the U.S. Titles can be defended as few as one time per year.[49]
+Luchadores, like their foreign counterparts, seek to obtain acampeonato ("championship") through winning key wrestling matches.
+Since many feuds and shows are built aroundluchas de apuestas, title matches play a less prominent role in Mexico than in America.
+Titles can be defended as little as one time per year.[43]

-The two biggest lucha libre promotions in Mexico areConsejo Mundial de Lucha Libre (CMLL), which was founded in 1933, andLucha Libre AAA World Wide (AAA).[49]
+Currently the two biggestlucha libre promotions in Mexico areConsejo Mundial de Lucha Libre (CMLL), which was founded in 1933 by the "father of Mexican professional wrestling"Salvador Lutteroth, andLucha Libre AAA Worldwide (AAA), founded in the early 1990s byAntonio Peña.[43]

 Female professional wrestlers